Blog Post December 5, 2025 | 15 minute read

 PXDC also comes with ROI measurement tools that transform data quality from a cost center into a revenue optimization initiative.
 When you can demonstrate that improving product dimensions increases conversions by 12%, funding decisions become much easier.

-With all these trends we have been going through in this blog post, it is safe to say that a lot of value is up for grabs.
+With all these trends to consider, it's safe to say that significant value is up for grabs.

-Prepare your organization’s product data, not just for these trends, but for almost any trend the world throws at you.
+Prepare your organization’s product data not just for these trends, but for almost any trend the world throws at you.
+Learn more about Stibo Systems Product Experience Data Cloud (PXDC) and build a strong data foundation for the changes soon to come.

 Frequently asked questions